 Naming of The Mighty Handful

-The phrase "mighty handful of Russian composers" was meant as a compliment by music critic Vladimir Stasov as he reviewed a concert presented by the Free Music School on the 12 May 1867.
-Contemporary Russian musicians and other adversaries of this new Russian School of Music were quick to make fun it.
+The phrase "mighty handful of Russian composers" was coined as a compliment by music critic Vladimir Stasov, as he reviewed a concert presented by the Free Music School on the 12 May 1867.
+Contemporary Russian musicians and other adversaries of this new Russian School of Music were quick to make fun of it.

 Fast forward into the twentieth century and the phrase, "The Mighty Handful" is now immortalised into the history of music.
 It was in a history of music class at the Queensland Conservatorium where my appreciation for five Russian composers blossomed.